SuryaThiru/portfolio/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-I am currently working as a data scientist at iQGateway where we work on a variety of machine learning challenges.
+I'm a graduate computer science student at Northeastern University, Boston.
+I was working as a data scientist at iQGateway where we worked on a variety of machine learning challenges.
 I am a knowledge-hungry engineer who is constantly looking for opportunities and real-world challenges to solve, learn and improve my skills.
 I work on all things machine learning, exploring the domain to find my niche.
-I love open-source and engange whenever I get the time and chance.
+I love open-source and engange whenever I get the time.

 ## Education

+**MS in Computer Science, Northeastern University** \
+Boston, Sep 2022 - May 2024

-* B.Tech Information Technology, Vellore Institute of Technology, Vellore  (June 2016 - May 2020)
+**B.Tech Information Technology, Vellore Institute of Technology** \
+Vellore, June 2016 - May 2020

 ## Technical Strengths